 Journal prompts are a great way to instill discipline when it comes to journal writing.
 The great thing about the Endless Beautiful Method is that although no session or individual recording is the same, you can determine exactly how much time you want to journal.
 Each session is 15 minutes long.
 The EB Engine has a stopwatch below it that you can activate to watch the time.
 Just remember – Don’t stop writing until that final chime!

 A lot of times when we run Endless Beautiful Workshops, we get questions like, “Is it okay if I write in this way?” or “I know this is supposed to be this, but I want to do this.”
 Do yourself a favor and throw that unproductive logic out the window!
 Maybe your journal writing will have bits of fiction or poetry in it.
 Maybe it will be entirely memories or emotions.
 This is for you!
 Be open and don’t worry about boundaries.
 The Endless Beautiful Method is meant to be a loose framework for you to launch off of.
 Where you end up going with it is entirely up to you.

 We have a few more tips:

 Make a routine (once a day, once a week, in the morning, before bed)

 Try sharing what you came up with

-Use different HQ Sessions, but know that you can use the same session again.
+It’s okay to use the same session repeatedly.
 EB users often come up with very different results using the same session twice